LeslieDancey/fme-server-FULL/notifications_and_workspaces.md

 Message: Please find attached the image you requested.

 Note that the blank parameters will come from the Email Subscription we set up in Step 1

+**8. Add a Notification Writer**

+Having created the email to send we now need to add a Writer to pass it to the Notification service.

+Select Writers > Add Writer from the menubar.
+Create a writer with the following parameters:

+Writer Format: Text File

+Writer Dataset: C:\FMEData2015\Output\Email.json

+Once added, connect the FMEServerEmailGenerator transformer to the new feature type.
+The transformer automatically generates the text_line_data attribute required by this Writer.

+**9. Publish the Workspace (Step 1)**

+This workspace is the heart of a system of incoming and outgoing notification messages; therefore it needs to be published to FME Server as both a Publication and Subscription!

+As always, start the Publish Wizard, enter the connection parameters, and choose the Training repository to store the workspace.

+As in Exercise 4c, click the Select Files button to ensure that the VancouverNeighborhoods.kml file will be uploaded to the repository, and that the image data is not.

+Again as in Exercise 4c, click OK and then – when warned about invalid references – for each of the Orthophoto references, click the […] ellipsis button and browse to the true file location in the resources folder.